jinaga/factual-language/README.md

 # Factual Language VS Code Extension

 This Visual Studio Code extension provides syntax highlighting and language support for the Factual language used in Jinaga.
-The Factual language allows you to declare a set of facts, predecessors, and projections for the Jinaga Replicator.
+The Factual language allows you to declare fact models, scenarios, and specifications.

 ## Features

-- Syntax highlighting for Factual language files (`.fact`).
+- Syntax highlighting for Factual language files (`.model.fact`, `.scenario.fact`, and `.specification.fact`).
 - Support for comments, brackets, auto-closing pairs, and surrounding pairs.
 - Example Factual language snippets for quick reference.